What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 - One who has experience providing integrated/comprehensive care for vulnerable populations

-- One who is currently employed in the United States or its territories
+- One who is currently employed in the United States

 - One who has two or more years of experience supporting, developing, or managing an APP-managed practice, service or unit (including current practice setting) OR is in a position to advance into this role in the near future.